 One would think Wildcard would fix these issues but some of the reports on YouTube date back to February 2018 and the exploit is still at large at the end of March 2019.
 H.O.D. happened to be one in a line of YouTubers who reported on the exploit, albeit in a satirical way where he also called the developers our for not fixing the problem.

-Additional attention to the exploit would normally cause developers to do their best to plug the holes but Wildcard opted to ban the YouTuber in question instead.
+Additional attention to the exploit would normally cause developers to do their best to plug the holes but Wildcard opted to in question instead.
 Players found themselves outraged quickly after, reporting on the whole affair across several forums with one group being appalled at Wildcard's course of action while others were not surprised in the slightest.

 The developers' history with shady practices apparently goes years back as they reportedly kept censoring poor reviews on their game and also released DLC for ARK while it was still in Steam Early Access.
 Being in that state literally means the game is not finished, but it didn't stop Wildcard from selling additional content instead of completing the work on what they already sold.